sauravvvv24/University-website/README.md

 ## 📄 License

-This project is open-source and free to use for educational purposes.
+This project is open-source and available for educational purposes.